Spijker's lemma

 In mathematics, Spijker's lemma is a result in the theory of rational mappings of the Riemann sphere.
 It states that the image of a circle under a complex rational map with numerator and denominator having degree at most n has length at most 2nπ.

+Applications

+Spijker's lemma can be used to derive a sharp bound version of Kreiss matrix theorem.